jolocom/jolocom-lib/docs/interactionFlows.rst

   /**
    * We check against the request we created in a previous step
    * this requires the server to be stateful.
 We are currently
-   * expolring alternatives (such as embedding the request in the response token).
+   * exploring alternatives (such as embedding the request in the response token).
    */

   const validResponse = credentialResponse.satisfiesRequest(credentialRequest)